vsheg/intermediate-ml/README.md

 # Intermediate ML

-> This is a work-in-progress draft of an intermediate machine learning course.
-Content is currently under development.
+> This is a work-in-progress draft of intermediate-level (B2) machine learning materials.
+Thanks to LLMs for the high quality; any errors are mine.

 ## Prerequisites
 - [Linear Algebra](https://vsheg.github.io/intermediate-ml/00-prerequisites/linear-algebra.pdf)